AcecomFCUNI/rhoades-backend/readme.md

      }
      ```

-   - The encrypted response will contains the following message:
+   - The result key of the `JSON` response will contain:

      ```
      Se ha generado su contraseña correctamente y ha sido enviada a su correo